 Again, though, you have no control over what the rest of the world does or thinks.
 You must look after yourself.
 No one else is going to do it for you.
 If you need to cut off your parents, then cut them off.
 Your real friends will not abandon you.
 The people who really care will support you.
 And other children of toxic parents will support you, too.

 One of the best things you can do for yourself, to get validation for your feelings and to be able to heal, is to find a group of people who have been affected by toxic parents and share your story.
 Then listen to their stories.
 You will find more similarities than differences.
 This will truly help you to understand that it was never about you.
 Your parents’ rage, animosity, venom, whatever it was, was always about them.
 You are blameless.
 The only thing you are responsible for now is your own healing.

-I list a few groups on the Resources page.
+I list a few groups on The Inner Child page.
 This is a small starting place, and there are many other groups out there.
-If you know of a good one that has been helpful for you, by all means, e-mail me the link.
+If you know of a good one that has been helpful for you, by all means, send me the link.

 You can heal from a toxic background, but you must be willing to do the work.
 It is also advisable to find someone to help you, who can be objective and tell you the truth.
 You should feel safe with this person or person.
 Therapists and mental health professionals, energy healers, life coaches, and members of the clergy are all good starting places.
 You may need to try more than one to find the right person or methodology.